 Say goodbye to Google Maps when it comes to your road trip, as these top travel apps for mapping your road trip will make the drive a lot more fun.
 Moving over to the final important planning in a trip: booking hotels.

 Top Travel Apps for Rooms

 When it comes to booking hotels, there are hundreds of competitors looking to make hotel searching fast and easy for a road trip.
-Let’s narrow it down to three of the top travel apps when it comes to booking hotels: Priceline, Hotel Tonight, and Hotels.
+Let’s narrow it down to three of the top travel apps when it comes to booking hotels: Priceline, Hotels.

 Priceline is all about getting the best deals in booking hotels that you can possibly get.
 Booking hotels can also accrue deals that are even available exclusively from the app, so you can keep a steady budget for the other investments on your road trip.